 Step 1 – Removing the Varnish

 I started by stripping the furniture with a good varnish remover.
-You can also use a TSP.
-With the dark brown stain and the very shiny varnish, this step was necessary so that the paint adheres better to the furniture.
+With the dark brown stain and the surface was very shiny varnish, this step was necessary so that the paint adheres better to the furniture.